Facts about Medicaid

 Medicaid is Important in the North Country

-Medicaid is government-provided healthcare insurance for low-income, middle-class and disabled people.
+Medicaid is government-provided healthcare insurance for working and middle-class, low-income, and disabled people.
 It provides significant funding to our local hospitals, nursing homes, clinics, medical practices, and home care.
 Medicaid also funds many special programs that operate here:

 CHIP: Health insurance for children of working families that can't afford, or don't receive, health insurance through their employment.